There are two ways to add a machine to MAAS:

 How enlistment works

-When MAAS enlists a machine, the first step is to contact the DHCP server, so that the machine can be assigned an IP address, which is necessary to download a kernel and initrd via TFTP.
+When MAAS enlists a machine, it first contacts the DHCP server, so that the machine can be assigned an IP address.
+An IP address is necessary to download a kernel and initrd via TFTP, since these functions can’t accept domain names.
 Once the machine has a bootable kernel, MAAS boots it:

 Finally, cloud-init runs enlistment and setup scripts:

-The enlistment scripts send the region API server information about the machine, including the architecture, MAC address and other details.
+The enlistment scripts send information about the machine to the region API server, including the architecture, MAC address and other details.
 The API server, in turn, stores these details in the database.
-This information-gathering process is known as automatic discovery.
+This information-gathering process is known as automatic discovery or network discovery.

-After the enlistment process, the MAAS places the machine in the ‘Ready’ state.
+After the enlistment process, MAAS places the machine in the ‘Ready’ state.
+‘Ready’ is a holding state for machines that are enlisted (or commissioned), waiting to be deployed when needed.

 MAAS runs built-in commissioning scripts during the enlistment phase.
 When you commission a machine, any customised commissioning scripts you add will have access to data collected during enlistment.
 Follow the link above for more information about commissioning and commission scripts.